timborn/ATTiny48-Target-Board/readme.txt

 10. When I submitted my 1x3 panelized version (well inside the 100x100mm) they changed the price from $5 to $33.  $15 for USPS, so $20/5 boards vs $48/15 boards.

+11. TODO: add a four pin header for FTDI so I can have USB to serial interface.
+   Is there a standard for this interface?
+Seems like the order of pins is all over the place.